christianmoya/FilmAnalysis/README.md

-### Recommendation
+### Conclusions
+<br> Microsoft should target international markets, where the industry growth rate is faster and comeptition is lower to capture the greatest revenue generating potential while creating a dominant brand name.
+Leveraging its global influence, Microsoft would capture rapidly growing audiences and revenues in these regions while branding itself as a supporter of international films.

 <br> Microsoft should focus on films from countries that garner cricial acclaim and participate heavily in awards campaigning in order to include their films in the greater history of film itself.

 <br> Microsoft can take the lead in creating films that not only feature people of color, but cast them in lead roles.
 Microsoft's values share the "transformative power of engaging many different perspectives," and showcasing the stories of people of color is one great way to do that.

-### Conclusion

 ### Future Work

+Future analysis could include a deeper look into a successful distribution model and market for Microsoft's Movie studio, for a more targeted growth strategy for the company.